IMU: Influence-guided Machine Unlearning: Experiment

-We further evaluate MU methods on CIFAR-100, trying to forget a single subclass from a semantic superclass.
+\textbf{Results on subclass-wise unlearning.} We further evaluate MU methods on CIFAR-100, trying to forget a single subclass from a semantic superclass.
 Specifically, (1) for subclass-wise unlearning across all super-classes, we randomly select a subclass from each of the 20 super-classes in CIFAR-100 to be forgotten, and report the average performance; (2) for subclass-wise unlearning within a single super-class, we focus on the super-class `people’, where each time, one of the five subclasses is selected to be forgotten while the remaining four are retained.
 These settings are more challenging than the standard class-wise unlearning, as subclasses within a superclass share semantically and visually similar features, making the forgetting more fine-grained and less separable.

-Despite the increased difficulty, \algname consistently demonstrates better performance than other MU methods.
-As shown in \Cref{tab:class-wise}, all MU methods completely remove the knowledge about $\gD_f$, while \algname best preserving the performance over $\gD_r$, having an accuracy around $98\%$ and achieves a high test accuracy compared to other baselines.
+Despite the increased difficulty, \algname consistently demonstrates better performance than other methods.
+In \Cref{tab:class-wise}, all MU methods completely remove the knowledge about $\gD_f$, while \algname best preserving the performance over $\gD_r$, having an accuracy around $98\%$ and achieves a high test accuracy compared to other baselines.